ach222/startup/README.md

 - [x] **WebSocket** - A placeholder and template for a websocket-driven notification is included on the main page.

 ## CSS Deliverable
-CSS Has been added and application now has a consistent look-and-feel.
+CSS has been added and application now has a consistent look-and-feel.

 - [x] **Header, footer, and main content body** - All present and using flexbox.
 - [x] **Navigation elements** - Implemented bootstrap navbar.